 The first few weeks of any semester can often appear overwhelming.
 As a student you receive your syllabi from professors and begin venturing to your campus library to work on your academic assignments.
 You might become involved with an athletic team or campus clubs and organizations.
 Yet because of such involvement, you and your roommate might not be able to hang out or touch base.
 On the other hand, based on your class schedule and involvement you might be with your roommate quite regularly.
 Ultimately, no matter what the case, it pays to get to know your roommate early.
 You can begin to understand and appreciate who the person truly is, what they believe in and what they value.
 A solid foundation of understanding leads to respect for each other and a relationship/friendship that can easily grow.

-Examples of ways that you can get to know your roommate might include: attending an event sponsored by A.C.E. (the Association for Campus Events), going off campus to eat or see a movie together, setting a daily or weekly time to have a meal together, competing against each other in a sport or video game or by simply setting aside a minimum of 10 minutes at the end of the day to engage in a conversation.
+Examples of ways that you can get to know your roommate might include: attending an event sponsored by Campus Activities, going off campus to eat or see a movie together, setting a daily or weekly time to have a meal together, competing against each other in a sport or video game or by simply setting aside a minimum of 10 minutes at the end of the day to engage in a conversation.
 By doing things together you will begin to appreciate and learn more about each other.

 #2 - Make a Genuine Effort